-When someone says to a respected person in your business network, “what’s such and such like?” how do you want them to respond?
-This is typically slightly different to what customers might say.
-It is normally about your performance in the market place e.g. They are the best in the business; they are solid and reliable experts; they are innovative ground-breakers.
+When someone says to a respected person in your business network, “What’s [your business] like?”, how do you want them to respond?
+This is typically given in relation to your performance in the market place e.g. They are the best in the business; they are solid and reliable experts; they are innovative ground-breakers.

 Once we have teased out and agreed answers to these three questions, we then test them.

-4. How realistic is the brand position you want to occupy?
+4. How realistic and achievable is the brand position you want to occupy?

 Positions like, “We want to be the top UK accountancy firm” might not be realistic if you have one regionally based office.
 However, “Top accountancy firm in our region” might be achievable.